vanbreugel-lab/pybounds/README.md

 If you use the code or methods from this package, please cite the following paper:

-Benjamin Cellini, Burak Boyacioglu, Stanley David Stupski, and Floris van Breugel.
-Discovering and exploiting active sensing motifs for estimation with empirical observability.
-(2024) bioRxiv.
+Cellini, B., Boyacioglu, B., Lopez, A., & van Breugel, F. (2025).
+Discovering and exploiting active sensing motifs for estimation (arXiv:2511.08766). arXiv. https://arxiv.org/abs/2511.08766

 ## Related packages
 This repository is the evolution of the EISO repo (https://github.com/BenCellini/EISO), and is intended as a companion to the repository directly associated with the paper above.